Jia Qinglin

 Education: Hebei University of Technology.

-Relevance to Tibet: Oversees the United Front work.
-Chairs the Tibet Work Leading Group, although it seems Hu Jintao makes the decisions.
+Relevance to Tibet: Nominally oversaw United Front work and Chaired the Tibet Work Leading Group, although it seems Hu Jintao made the decisions.

 Standing in the Party and Career Highlights:

-Member of the Politburo Standing Committee of the CPC (ranked number four in the Politburo Standing Committee).
+Member of the 17th Politburo Standing Committee of the CPC (ranked number four) until November 2012.

-Chairman of the Chinese People’s Political Consultative Committee (CPPCC), which is a political advisory body and consists of delegates from a range of political parties and organizations, as well as independent members (in practice it only ‘rubberstamps’ policy and Jia’s position seems largely ceremonial).
+Chairman of the Chinese People’s Political Consultative Committee (CPPCC) until March 2013, a political advisory body that consists of delegates from a range of political parties and organizations, as well as independent members (in practice it only ‘rubberstamps’ policy and the Chair’s position is largely ceremonial).

-He frequently visits Tibet for major events, e.g the opening of Lhasa Railway, the 40th Anniversary founding of TAR, 50th anniversary of 17 Point Agreement, and is also present at Tibet-related events in Beijing, e.g Serf Emancipation Day Gala, meeting the Chinese-chosen 11th Panchen Lama.
+He frequently visited Tibet for major events, e.g the opening of Lhasa Railway, the 40th Anniversary founding of TAR, 50th anniversary of 17 Point Agreement, and was also present at Tibet-related events in Beijing, e.g Serf Emancipation Day Gala, meeting the Chinese-chosen 11th Panchen Lama.

 In 2006, Jia was one of the targets of an anti-corruption investigation organized by Hu Jintao apparently in a real effort to eliminate corruption but also to get rid of Jiang’s supporters.
 Rumors of serious corruption had followed Jia for years.